awsdocs/amazon-ec2-user-guide-windows/doc_source/storage-optimized-instances.md

 ## Instance Features<a name="storage-instances-features"></a>

-The following is a summary of features for Storage optimized instances:
+The following is a summary of features for storage optimized instances:

 |  | VPC only | SSD volumes | Placement group | Enhanced networking |